Family-Friendly Adventures In The Wild

 1. Yala National Park

 Yala National Park is a major tourist attraction in Sri Lanka, and covers an area of 978.8 km², making it the second largest national park in the country.
-It is located in the southern coast of Sri Lanka, spread over both Uva and Southern Province.
+It is located in the southern coast of Sri Lanka, spread over both Uva and Southern Provinces.
 Yala is divided into five blocks with two blocks open to the public.
-Over 40 mammals and about 215 bird species could be found in Yala, but the most popular residents are the Sri Lankan elephant and endemic leopard species.
+Over 40 mammals and about 215 bird species can be found in Yala, but the most popular residents are the Sri Lankan elephant and endemic leopard species.
 Yala is also home to jackals, sloth bears, peacocks and crocodiles.
 The recommended season for wildlife spotting is between February and July as the park’s water levels will be low, luring animals to more open areas of the park.
 Interestingly, the remnants of tanks built by kings of the ancient world provide water to the wildlife in the semi-arid Yala area, particularly during the dry season.

 2. Wilpattu National Park

 At 1,317km², Wilpattu is Sri Lanka’s largest national park.
 Located in the northwestern region of the island, Wilpattu is a relatively lush environment (as opposed to the aridity of Yala) and is dotted with natural lakes.
 At present, only 25% of the park is accessible by visitors, but that’s already quite a massive area.
 Over 30 species of mammals have been documented at Wilpattu, including sloth bears, sambar deer, spotted deer, and leopards.
 The national bird of Sri Lanka, the Sri Lankan junglefowl, is also a known resident of the park.
 A range of reptiles, such as the Indian rock python, mugger crocodiles, and the Indian flapshell turtle can also be found at the park.

 3. Horton Plains National Park